kimrojas/digital-alchemy/book/docs/tutorials/qe_vibir/qe_vibir_infrared.md

 ## Example files

 A set of example files are provided in the `tutorial` folder of the [MatSciToolkit repository](https://github.com/kimrojas/MatSciToolKit/tree/main/tutorial).
-Specifically, the dipole moment calculation is demonstrated in the [`example_ase_ir_1`](https://github.com/kimrojas/MatSciToolKit/tree/main/tutorial/example_ase_ir_1) directory.
+Specifically, the infrared analysis calculation is demonstrated in the [`example_ase_ir_1`](https://github.com/kimrojas/MatSciToolKit/tree/main/tutorial/example_ase_ir_1) directory.

 ## Example files workflow